 I coasted around him.
 What looked like a nicely kitted out YZ450F was laying on its side, facing downhill.
 I asked if he had any water.

 Good, I thought, because so did I.

-“Just tell them I’m at Mile 76,” he said, sounding like an extra in a melodramatic war flick.
+“Just tell them I’m at Mile 76,” he winced, sounding like an extra in a melodramatic war flick.

-“Sure thing,” I told him as I fished a Powerbar out of my fanny pack.
-I tossed it to him and headed back into the woods.
+“Sure thing,” I told him.
+I then remembered I had an extra Powerbar in my fanny pack.
+I fished it out and tossed it to him before heading back into the woods.

-The trail dropped back down to the creek and another rutted crossing, almost as bad as the one I got stuck in.
-This time, there was another rider, maybe 24-25 years old, with his helmet off standing next to his hopelessly stuck Husqvarna FE350.
-I paused and looked for an easier line.
+The trail dropped back down to the creek and came up to another rutted crossing, almost as bad as the one I got stuck in before.
+This time, there was another rider, probably in his mid-20s, with his helmet off standing next to a hopelessly stuck Husqvarna FE350.
+Remembering the lesson learned from Jeremy, I paused and looked for an easier line.
 I saw one, took it but stalled out.

 “Give me a hand, and I’ll get you out of that,” I said.

 Jarrett was happy to help someone he observed was “crazy enough to ride that old bike in this stuff.”
 We dragged my IT through the rocks and leaned it against the tree.

 “Did you pass that guy laying in the trail?”
 I asked.

 “Yeah, and I’ve been listening to him screaming while I’ve been stuck here,” he said.